-Side note: We plan to write a whole post about how to create these EASY mood boards soon since we think creating these mood boards is such an important step in the design process!
-We promise that these boards are so darn easy (and free!) to make and are such a GAME CHANGER.
-If you can’t wait until that post, we use a website called Polyvore.
-Step 2 – Use the search bar to get started: Once our mood board is refined, we usually have a better feel of what we need and what style we’re looking for.
+Once our mood board is refined, we usually have a better feel for what we need and what style we’re looking for.
 This is when we start searching for specific pieces using the search bar and specific filters.
 In this case, we searched “MID CENTURY MODERN END TABLE”.
 This narrowed down the search, but at the same time, gave us plenty of gorgeous options to scroll through and admire.
-To narrow down our search even more, we also use the filters on the left hand side.
+To narrow down our search even more, we also use the filters on the left-hand side.

-Step 3 – Shop the “similar looks” to find items in your price range: This step is actually one of our favorite parts about online shopping.
+This step is actually one of our favorite parts about online shopping.
 After we search and find an item that gives us instant heart-eyes, we click on it and get the scoop (like this gorgeous two-toned end table pictured above). <– we are obsessed with it but realized it’s a bit out of our budget.
 Instead of going back to the search results, we jump down to “similar products other customers viewed” and scroll through those items that are often very similar to the original end table.
 That original $400 end table led us to this gorgeous option for more than half the cost, just by looking at the similar products list.
 We do this ALL the time to make the process less overwhelming and more budget-friendly.
-Even if we see an item that is WAY out of our price-range, we’ll still click on it just to see what other similar items it may be linked to.
+Even if we see an item that is WAY out of our price range, we’ll still click on it just to see what other similar items it may be linked to.
 You’d be surprised at what gorgeous items you stumble across… and how much time you save using this method!

 Rookie Tip: It’s also important to check out the company’s return policy.
 You definitely don’t want to be STUCK with a product you don’t love if things don’t work out.
-Making sure you feel comfortable with the return policy will give you the confidence to move forward on the purchase without buyer’s regret.
-This is especially important for big-ticket items, because you don’t want to pay for the price of shipping it back to the store if you don’t absolutely love it.
+Making sure you feel comfortable with the return policy will give you the confidence to move forward with the purchase without buyer’s regret.
+This is especially important for big-ticket items because you don’t want to pay the price of shipping it back to the store if you don’t absolutely love it.

-Step 6 – Rearrange Mood Board: If we decide after all of these steps that we still really love this product, we will add it to our initial mood board (from Step 1) to make sure it still goes with the look of the original plan.
+If we decide after all of these steps that we still really love this product, we will add it to our initial mood board (from Step 1) to make sure it still goes with the look of the original plan.
 We also like to visualize this new product next to products we already own, which is where the mood board becomes a total game changer.
-There’s been times we put a new piece of furniture in a mood board next to our current rug and realize the two pieces do not mix well.
+There have been times we put a new piece of furniture in a mood board next to our current rug and realize the two pieces do not mix well.
 Much better to find out via mood board than have to return the new product or buy a new rug!
-Step 7 – Purchase!: And if we’re still in L-O-V-E with the look, it’s time to purchase!!
-Usually at this point we double-check the measurements (better safe than sorry, right?!), double-check our budget, look online for coupon codes, play around with the mood board a bit more, and then SUBMIT ORDER!
-This is also when we cross our fingers and hope we made the right decision. 😉

 A lot of Maggie’s condo (from the photo above) was decorated using products we purchased online from Wayfair.
 And as you can see from the mood board, we had a pretty good idea of the look/feel of the space before we even purchased anything.
 When the product came, there weren’t many surprises… more excitement that all of our online shopping homework paid off and that these items were exactly what we expected… sometimes even better!